 They are supposed to make it work even though they can barely get to school on time because transportation isn’t a reliable option where they live.
 They are supposed to be mentored and watched over by people who have to work multiple jobs just to be able to put food on the table, and it may not always be the healthiest food.
 They are expected to excel in school when learning disabilities are mistaken for a lack of discipline, and they are put into under-funded special education classes that don’t always give every child the resources that they need to succeed.
 They are expected to always be adequately dressed and have extra money for school supplies and class trips that are meant to enrich.
 They are expected to stay at home alone while their parent(s) works to afford the basics and not succumb to payday loans and jobs that have no benefits and cut hours.
 They are expected to borrow money from banks when they wouldn’t qualify for a credit card.
 They are expected to borrow against a house that they don’t even own just to pay tuition.
 They are supposed to work against a system that is actively working against them, and still win.
 They are supposed to stand up and win with fistfuls of dollar bills in their hands as the realization of the ever-elusive American dream.
 But that is not what happens.

 What happens is that we put our lives on the line, and on film.
 We believe that it will be a tool in gaining justice and reestablishing freedom on our terms.
 But too often, it is used against us.
 We film in order to provide proof that it is happening to us—to ALL of us.
 We offer it to law enforcement and the media to make sure that we have a vehicle to show what has happened to us.
 But what happens is that the media takes it to exploit us.
 They put our darkest moments on display not as a way to help us claim justice, but as a way to show us that they still have power over our lives.
 We watch our own being brutalized, tortured, and killed, and then we are forced to rewatch it for the rest of our days.
 It’s a new form of torture to witness and relive the horror that happens to us.
-Adding insult to injury, the media digs and digs like a glorified tabloid, looking for any image, incident, or occurrence that will imply that we deserved what happened to us.
+Adding insult to injury (that he overcame with the legal support from the Moore Injury Law firm), the media digs and digs like a glorified tabloid, looking for any image, incident, or occurrence that will imply that we deserved what happened to us.
 It is their justification for inaction.
 It is their excuse for not working to dismantle the systems that oppress us.

 Our lives are not valued enough in the eyes of the people who support the status quo.
 We are pulled and pushed time and time again.
 We’re expected not to fight back and to accept pittances that are given to us.
 They won’t give us us free.
 Our freedom, like Jesse Williams said, is conditional.
 As long as we don’t act too free, we can live.
 Thriving is not an option that is given, only survival.